withastro/astro.build/src/pages/blog/astro-1-release-update.md

 lang: 'en'
 ---

-**Astro v1.0.0 has a new release date!** We're pushing back our v1.0.0 release to late July in order to make some final developer experience improvements.
+**Astro v1.0.0 has a new release date!** We're pushing back our v1.0.0 release to late July in order to make some final developer experience improvements to Astro.

 Since we announced the [Astro v1.0.0 Beta](https://astro.build/blog/astro-1-beta-release/) back in April, we have collected a ton of feedback from early adopters.
-We've used that feedback to fix bugs, upgrade HMR, and vastly improve the overall developer experience compared to just two months ago.
-In the last few weeks alone, we have taken an active focus on resolving open issues, which have dropped from a peak of 130 issues to just 56 issues today.
+We've used that feedback to fix bugs, upgrade our HMR handling, and vastly improve the overall developer experience compared to just two months ago.
+In the last month alone, our team has merged 129 PRs and closed 144 issues.

 <img src="/assets/blog/astro-1-release-update/pulse.svg" />